-- Class A shares, at net asset value. - Includes all equity-focused American Funds available for investment on December 31, 1999, none of which have since been liquidated or merged. - Includes all dividends reinvested for indexes, peers and American Funds, and with no money withdrawn.
+- Class F-2 shares. - Includes all equity-focused American Funds available for investment on December 31, 1999, none of which have since been liquidated or merged. - Includes all dividends reinvested for indexes, peers and American Funds, and with no money withdrawn.